-The Capital One Savor credit score requirement is “good”.
-Some applicants report Savor card approval with a lower credit score, but the odds are best with scores above that mark.
+The Capital One Savor credit score requirement is 700+.
+This means that you need at least good credit to get this card.
+Some applicants report Capital One Savor card approval with a lower credit score, but the odds are best with scores above that mark.

 While your credit score carries a lot of weight, Capital One will consider your entire credit history when it reviews your application.
 That includes your payment history, amount of debt and number of open accounts, among other things.
 Capital One will also review other factors such as your income, employment status and housing information.